Best Video Clipper - More Than Just a Basic Video Cutter

 Clipping a video into several small segments is a great way to help upload the images to the social network sharing with others, clip the video for several video projects to post-processing, save the clipped part to your PC/Mac, etc.

-Mostly, users may hold that a basic video clipper - free video cutting software with limited features, can get the job done.
+Mostly, users may hold that a basic video clipper - free video cutting software with limited features, like the built-in Windows 10 video editor - Photos, can get the job done.
 Well, it truly does, in some ways.
 However, in fact, there are some things about the basic video cutters which can hold your back, especially when we are about to deal with the 4K videos and other large-sized videos, considering almost all basic video cutters have limits on the video size.
 They cannot be your perfect choice for video clipping.
 Move on to the next part and we will talk about more about this.

 Strapped for time?
 Click one of the links below to jump straight to your most interested part.

 Why the Basic Video Clipper Cannot Be Perfect for Video Clipping?

 1. Many basic video editors are online tools.
 They seem pretty helpful and friendly since users have no need to download some desk applications and install them.
 While, like we have said in the part above, most of these tools have limits on the video size.
 If the video size exceeds their upload limit, their services come to a halt.

 This is very unfriendly, especially in this era of 4K videos.
 We must know that 4K format is designed to capture high visual details with crystal clear sound and hence, the 4K videos are mostly very large.
 If the tool has limits on the video size, the 4K video clipping would not work, and for many other large-sized videos.